StapleIT/lets-go-snippetbox/README.md

 This is the code created while following along to the book "Let's Go" by Alex Edwards.

+## Code Structure

+### cmd/web
+This is the main routing and business logic functionality of the app
+#### main.go
+Is the main entry point and contains func main()
+#### handlers.go
+Contains handlers which perform the required logic etc for a particular route
+#### routes.go
+Contains the routes.
+Handle() or HandleFunc() are used to map the route url to a particular handler function
+#### middleware.go
+Contains functions that return an Handler type.
+Internally they execute some additional logic before or after the route handler is executed.
+Middleware functions can be chained because they return the same type as a handler.
+#### helpers.go
+Contains various little functions which are used in the handlers e.g. ServerError, ClientError, template caching, decode posted form data etc
+#### templates.go
+Contains some functions specifically related to templates including newTemplateCache() and human readable date function
+### cmd/internal/models
+The SQL model strunctures and methods on those structures perform DB CRUD operations
+### cmd/internal/validator
+Contains validator.go which has validation functions for request form fields and other
+### ui/html
+HTML template for base.html
+#### ui/html/pages
+HTML templates for we pages
+#### ui/html/partials
+HTML partials e.g. nav.html

+## Major conceptual refactors:
 There was no attempt to tag each version of each file when it was refactored or modified during the course.
 The version here is the latest version at any point of time depending on where I was up to in the book.

-## Major conceptual refactors:

 ### Project Structure (section 2.7):
  - splitting handler code out of main.go into handlers.go